 Once returning home, the hunt was on for corn cake.
-My sister-in-law, Betty, discovered a similar recipe and shared with our ecotour group.
-I baked the corn cake to share with my gal pals with wonderful feedback.
+My sister-in-law, Betty, discovered a similar recipe and shared it with our ecotour group.
+I baked the corn cake to share with my gal pals.
 By chance, I also brought a bowl of fresh pineapple and found it to be a wonderful side dish to serve with the bread.
-This recipe is slightly sweeter than the cake in Nicaragua, but was delicious.
+This recipe is slightly sweeter than the cake in Nicaragua, but delicious.
 A winner!
 However, I will continue my search to match the exact experience of our memorable Nicaraguan dinner.

 NOTE: During our special evening in San Ramon we were also served the traditional Nicaraguan Nacatamal, a steamed corn cake filled with meat and vegetables, steamed in banana leaves.
 They, too, were fabulous and will be covered in a separate post at a later date.
 Stay tuned!